x86dev/docker-handbrake/README.md

 Start with:

 `
-docker run -it --rm --name handbrake -v /server/incoming:/mnt/watch docker-handbrake:devel `
+docker run -it --name handbrake -v /server/incoming:/mnt/watch docker-handbrake:devel `

 The above example starts a container which will watch the directory `/server/incoming` for new .avi / .mpg files and starts to convert those as soon as they appear.
 The converted files will have the suffix **_converted** on success.